-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Traveller Information

 A pedestrian walking down the street, opting to see tourist information about current location.
 Ability to get map, navigation directions, local attractions, restaurants, etc. Unlike things like the iPhone app “AroundMe”, the information provided would be even more site specific and could be interactive.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Museum attendee –The person obtains information about an object on display as they walk up to the object.
 Instead of the current recorded voice guides currently in use, this service would be automatically activated by the current location, within a meter or two if necessary, of the user and could even take into account the direction the person is looking in.
 The information could be multimedia and be interactive.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Knowledge of real-time weather conditions (rain, ice, snow, temperature) along an anticipated route can help a traveler (a potential motorist, transit user, pedestrian or bicyclist) determine whether to reschedule or postpone the trip, or take an alternate route or mode.
 This application includes continuously collecting weather-related probe data generated by probe vehicles, analyze, and integrate those observations with weather data from traditional weather information sources, and develop highly localized weather and pavement conditions for specific roadways, pathways, and bikeways.
 The role of 802.11ai is to provide a means of disbursing the current and forecasted information via the Internet and personal communication devices at high density user locations where devices will have relatively short dwell times such as rail/transit stations.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Internet Access

 Mobile devices perform Internet access while walking.
 There is the possibility of the person running, not just walking, such as when a jogger is asking for streaming music.

-Aggregate demand:

-Bandwidth occupation:

-Window:

-Depth:

 Mobile Accessible Pedestrian Signal System

 This application integrates information from sensors commonly available on a smart phone, and then wirelessly communicates with the traffic signal controllers to obtain real-time Signal Phasing and Timing (SPaT) information, which will then be used to inform visually impaired pedestrian as to when to cross and how to remain aligned with the crosswalk.
 The application will allow an “automated pedestrian call” to be sent to the traffic controller from the smart phone of registered blind users after confirming the direction and orientation of the roadway that the pedestrian is intending to cross.
 The traffic controller can hold or extend the walk signal until the visually impaired pedestrian has cleared the crosswalk.
 In addition, the application would also enable communications between vehicles and the pedestrian (V2P) at intersection crosswalks.
 Drivers attempting to make a turn will be alerted of the presence of a visually-impaired pedestrian waiting at the crosswalk.
 The application can also warn the pedestrian not to cross when an approaching vehicle is not likely to stop at the crosswalk while the light is transitioning to red for automobiles.
 The V2P concept can also be applied to alert drivers of the presence of non-visually impaired pedestrians and bicyclists, and vice versa, increasing safety of the non-motorized traveler.
 IEEE 802.11ai APs may be a cost effective alternative for intersections not equipped with public sector IEEE 802.11p RSEs.